• Skip to primary navigation

 Use small, diluted doses cautiously and test continuously.
 Check for any reactions before increasing the dosage or the frequency of use.
 Do this when using any new essential oil that you’ve never used before.

 Don’t base your usage on another person’s experience.
-Different people are sensitive to different substances.
-You must test your own reactions and proceed accordingly.
+Different people are sensitive to various substances.
+You must test your reactions and proceed accordingly.

 4. Always Dilute Essential Oils Before Topical Application

-The carrier oil weakens the concentration while also acting as a barrier between the essential oil and your skin.
+The carrier oil dilutes the concentration of the oil and also acts as a barrier between the essential oil and your skin.
+This guide to diluting essential oils covers everything you need to know about this crucial aspect of topical application.

-This magnetic essential oil dilution chart from Plant Therapy is a handy reference guide to diluting essential oils correctly.
+This magnetic essential oil dilution chart from Plant Therapy is a handy reference guide to diluting essential oils the right way.

 These are the best carrier oils for essential oils.